encode/django-rest-framework/docs/topics/funding.md

 ## What future funding will enable

 * Realtime API support, using WebSockets.
 This will consist of documentation and support for using REST framework together with Django Channels, plus integrating WebSocket support into the client libraries.
-* Better authentication defaults, possibly bringing JWT in to the core package.
+* Better authentication defaults, possibly bringing JWT & CORs support into the core package.
 * Securing the community & operations manager position long-term.
 * Opening up and securing a part-time position to focus on ticket triage and resolution.
 * Paying for development time on building API client libraries in a range of programming languages.
 These would be integrated directly into the upcoming API documentation.